nuzulh/WeatherApp/README.md

 # WeatherApp
-This simple weather application is made for ShapeAI Python and Cyber Security Course submission.
+Submitted for ShapeAI Python and Cyber Security Course submission.